 Any person filing a permit application, RDA, or ANRAD with the Conservation Commission shall provide a copy thereof at the same time, by certified mail (return receipt requested) or hand delivery, to the select board, planning board, zoning board of appeals, board of health, and building inspector.
-A copy shall be provided in the same manner to the Commission of the adjoining municipality, if the application or RDA pertains to property within 300 feet of that municipality.
+A copy shall be provided in the same manner to the Commission of the adjoining municipality if the application or RDA pertains to property within 300 feet of that municipality.
 An affidavit of the person providing notice, with a copy of the notice mailed or delivered, shall be filed with the Commission.
-The Commission shall not take final action until the above boards and officials have had 14 days from receipt of notice to file written comments and recommendations with the Commission, which the Commission shall have the right to receive any comments and recommendations, and to respond to them at a hearing of the Commission, prior to final action.
+The Commission shall not take final action until the above boards and officials have had 14 days from receipt of notice to file written comments and recommendations with the Commission, which the Commission shall take into account, but which shall not be binding on the Commission.
+The applicant shall have the right to receive any comments and recommendations, and to respond to them at a hearing of the Commission, prior to final action.